Elvis Andrus Player Props: White Sox vs. Royals

-On Monday, Elvis Andrus (.341 on-base percentage in past 10 games, 51 points above season-long percentage) and the Chicago White Sox play the Kansas City Royals, whose starting pitcher will be Zack Greinke.
-First pitch is at 7:40 PM ET.
+Elvis Andrus -- with a slugging percentage of .371 in his past 10 games, including two extra-base hits -- will be in action for the Chicago White Sox versus the Kansas City Royals, with Brad Keller on the hill, on May 10 at 7:40 PM ET.

 Elvis Andrus Game Info & Props vs. the Royals